hadess/CHIP-bluetooth-speaker/README.md

 SOURCES
 -------

-The bt-agent.bin binary is a compiled version of my branch of the [bluez-tools](https://github.com/hadess/bluez-tools), which contains many fixes for crashers experienced during the development of this script.
+The bt-agent.bin binary is a compiled version of [bluez-tools](https://github.com/khvzak/bluez-tools), which contains many fixes for crashers experienced during the development of this script.